 Aleksandar Mitrović spearheaded the Cottagers’ title charge netting a stunning 43 goals in 44 league matches, and has began in the same vein, with two goals against Liverpool to grab a draw for the Cottagers.

-Marco Silva’s side are valued at 5/1 to once again be relegated to the Championship, with their results meaning a slight increase on the 6/5 that was being offered ahead of a ball being kicked.
+Due to this, Marco Silva’s side are now a massive 80/1 to drop back down to the Championship this season, a significant increase on the 6/5 that was being offered ahead of a ball being kicked.

 Brentford looking to avoid second-season syndrome